Ending your Tenancy (giving Notice to Quit)

 All other methods of payment – You need to ensure your rent is paid up to the end of your tenancy.
 If you are unsure of how much you need to pay the Finance Department will be able to assist you.

-Unpaid rent (Arrears) – Your case WILL be referred to a debt collecting agency (bailiffs), if you do not pay all your rent.
-To prevent this action you need to make an arrangement with The Community Housing Group to clear the arrears.
+Unpaid rent (Arrears) – Your case WILL be referred to a debt collecting agency, if you do not pay all your rent.
+To prevent this action, you need to make an arrangement with The Community Housing Group to clear the arrears.
 This can be a one off payment on an agreed date or in some cases instalments over a period of time.
 You will be required to pay by direct debit if paying by instalments.

 Please remember your tenancy will only be ended once the keys have been returned to us.
 If you miss the deadline on your Notice to Quit date you will be charged another weeks rent which will alter your final rent payment.

 When you signed your Tenancy Agreement you accepted that when you end the tenancy, you will leave the property in good order with no broken windows, damaged or missing fittings.
-If we do find any non-fair wear and tear damage you will receive a bill for rectifying this (See ‘Assured Tenancy Terms and Conditions’ and ‘Starter Tenancies Terms and Conditions’ Section 3.67).
+If we do find any non-fair wear and tear damage you will receive a bill for rectifying this (See ‘Assured Tenancy Terms and Conditions’ and ‘Starter Tenancies Terms and Conditions’ Section 3.16).
+If you do not pay this bill your case WILL be referred to a debt collecting agency.

 If you have any rubbish or unwanted belongings, please contact Wyre Forest District Council (01562 732928) who will be able to advise you of the methods of collection available.

 However, the rent will be payable on both properties during this ‘overlap’ period.
-IMPORTANT: If you receive Housing Benefit, you can apply to have Housing Benefit on both addresses.
+IMPORTANT: If you receive Housing Benefit or the Housing Element of Universal Credit, you can apply to have Housing Benefit/Universal Credit on both addresses.
 Please note however, that you must apply in writing to Wyre Forest District Council’s Benefits Section giving your reasons.
 Housing Benefit may be payable if you have moved to your new address but for some reason cannot empty the old one.
 It is rare that it will be paid if you have not moved to the new address.

 You must hand in all keys to the property (normally a minimum of two keys for each lock plus security keys/ fobs for communal areas where applicable).
-The keys must be delivered to the reception at Community House, Stourport Road, Kidderminster by midday on the date on which your tenancy ends – which will be a Monday (See ‘Assured Tenancy Terms and Conditions’ and ‘Assured Shorthold Terms and Conditions’ Section 3.24).
+The keys must be delivered to the reception at 3 Foley Grove, Foley Business Park, Kidderminster, DY11 7PT by midday on the date on which your tenancy ends – which will be a Monday (See ‘Assured Tenancy Terms and Conditions’ and ‘Starter Tenancy Terms and Conditions’ Section 3.67).

 We appreciate that this will be a very stressful and difficult time for a Next of Kin or Executor of the estate and that they will have a considerable number of organisations to contact and arrangements to make.
 Early contact with the Company is essential.
 However, although we have a policy to allow a reduced notice of period to TWO weeks (rather than the four weeks’ notice as specified in the Tenancy Agreement) it is not possible to reduce the notice period further.